krzysztofkadela/Magda-s_Cakes/README.md

    * When tested in lighthouse gallery.html page  showed poor but acceptable performance on mobile devices, caused by too large photos used in the gallery, the size will be adjusted in the future to improve performance.

 ## Credits:

+## Media:
+   * Some of the photos used in the project come from Pexels.com free photos https://www.pexels.com/.
+   * The remaining photos come from vecteezy.com https://www.vecteezy.com/ .
+   * The simpleimageresizer.com website was used to reduce the size of the photos https://www.simpleimageresizer.com/.